33 Healthcare Marketing Statistics for 2020

 33. Healthcare advertising spend is expected to increase by 2021.
 (Source Beckers Hospital Review)

 Meaning: Digital advertising in the healthcare world is here to stay, it’s not just good business: it is what is best for your medical practice.

 When evaluating, updating, revamping or creating your healthcare marketing strategy for 2020 make sure to take these healthcare marketing statistics into consideration.
 There are some interesting conclusions to draw, including: video is critical, online reviews really do matter, content needs to be long-form, mobile is the focus now and patients are looking for you in search.
 Content marketing is not an overnight success, it takes a well thought out, methodical strategy but if you are willing to invest in it the rewards can be substantial in new leads, new website traffic & substantial improvement in search results.
 We hope you found these healthcare marketing statistics helpful and as we said before feel free to share any more!

 Intrepy Healthcare Marketing in Atlanta is an expert in health and medical marketing and advertising.
-We provide digital marketing and advertising, medical website design and physician liaison marketing and training programs to grow new and existing practices.
+We provide digital marketing and advertising to help healthcare organizations and practices reach new patients.
 Intrepy understands the life cycle of a patient, the pain points physicians experience and the techniques needed to effectively reach and grow a new patient base.
 Whether you are established and looking to spark new growth or you are just starting out we can help you create a full wrap marketing strategy to reach your targeted patient demographic.
 Give us a call 678-250-4757 or fill out our contact form.